DataSQRL Documentation

 - Schema customization and operation control

-JSON configuration file defines how the data pipeline gets executed:
+JSON configuration defines the physical layer, how the pipeline gets executed:

-- Engines: Data technologies (Flink, Postgres, Kafka, etc.)
+- Engines: Data technologies (Flink, Postgres, Kafka, Iceberg, etc.)

 - Connectors: Templates for data sources and sinks